 The Three Elements of a Breach of Fiduciary Trust

 If someone betrayed your trust and breached their fiduciary duty, his or her actions may have caused you to suffer damages.
 To remedy the situation, you may be able to pursue compensation.
 However, you must be able to prove the following elements:

 - A fiduciary relationship existed at the time of the wrongful actions

 - The defendant breached his or her fiduciary duty

 - You suffered damages

 Sometimes, proving a breach of fiduciary duty is straightforward.
 In other cases, it can be difficult to prove all of the elements listed above.
-The award-winning legal team at Lewis Kuhn Swan PC has the necessary experience to help you demonstrate that you were the victim of a breach of fiduciary duty.
+The award-winning legal team at Leventhal Lewis has the necessary experience to help you demonstrate that you were the victim of a breach of fiduciary duty.

 Breach of Fiduciary Responsibility and Legal Malpractice

 An attorney’s fiduciary duty to his or her clients is particularly sacred.
 When people hire an attorney, it is usually because they are going through a stressful legal situation with high stakes.
 They cannot navigate the situation on their own, so they have to trust their lawyer to act according to their best interests.